-What is the IRS Form 3520?
+What Is The IRS Form 3520?

 The IRS Form 3520 reports annually information about US persons’ (a) ownership of foreign trusts, (b) contributions to foreign trusts, (c) distributions from foreign trusts and (d) major (USD $100,000+) gifts or inheritances from foreign individuals or foreign estates.